matt-cart/website/website/content/how-i-built-this-website-(part-3).md

 title: How I built this website (Part 3)
 date: 2018-07-11
-tags: web development, flask, markdown
+tags: flask, markdown, web development
 summary: In this post we will build a more sophisticated Flask project that has a Markdown blog component.

 ## Introduction